kennyjpowers/election-analysis/README.md

 ![Election Audit Results](Resources/election_results.png)

 ## Election Audit Summary
-The script can be utiltized for any election with some minor modifications.
+The script can be utiltized for any election as is if you put the data in Resources/election_results.csv.

+There are some improvements that could be made to the script to be more useable.

-Possible extensions:
+Possible modifications:

 1. Prompt the user for the name of the data file at the top of the script:
 ```